Pietro Acciarito: Assassination attempt

 As Acciarito's anger and disillusionment grew, reports of him muttering to himself, intending to kill either himself or someone of status soon emerged.
 His father became worried and reported Acciarito to the police.
-The police were unable to locate him and so the Police Chief of Rome, Ernesto Martelli informed all those concerned with the King's safety to be on high alert.
+The police were unable to locate him so the Police Chief of Rome, Ernesto Martelli, informed all those concerned with the King's safety to be on high alert.

-On 20 April 1897, he closed his workshop permanently and visited his father announcing that it was the last time they will see each other.
-Acciarito soon learned of the king's appearance at the derby horse Capannelle track outside of Rome on the 22 April 1897.
+On 20 April 1897, he closed his workshop permanently and visited his father announcing that it was the last time they would see each other.
+Acciarito soon learned of the king's appearance at the derby horse Capannelle track outside of Rome on 22 April 1897.
 Aware that Umberto was travelling along the Via Appia Nuova, Acciarito waited for him near the Porta San Giovanni, armed only with a homemade dagger.
-The royal carriage arrived at 14:00 to which Acciarito attacked the carriage and attempted to murder the king although it failed and he was subsequently detained.
+The royal carriage arrived at 14:00, at which point Acciarito attacked the carriage and attempted to murder the king, although he failed and was subsequently detained.

 Aftermath

 After the attempted assassination, anarchists and socialists were routinely harassed and arrested, particularly those in the Esquilino district, the arrests included the staff of the L'Agitazione (the turmoil), Acciarito's friends who were deemed, accomplices along with a man named Romeo Frezzi who possessed a photo including Acciarito which was used as evidence for his and the other men in the photo's involvement.
 Frezzi was soon found dead after his arrest, which the police claimed was either a suicide or brain aneurysm, however, evidence found in the autopsy report showed he was certainly beaten to death by prison guards.
-Frezzi soon becomes mystified and used as a symbol of an oppressive regime prosecuting and abusing innocents and protests soon erupted all throughout Italy.
+Frezzi soon became mystified and used as a symbol of an oppressive regime prosecuting and abusing innocents and protests soon erupted all throughout Italy.
 Despite claims by the police there was no proof of Acciarto having any associates or any connection to anarchists whatsoever.
 Legalisation was then proposed to clamp down on the press with greater censorship and prevent the election of democrats and socialists.

 Acciarito's trial took place on 28-29 May 1897, at the Rome Court of Assize.
 Chief prosecutor Eugenio Forni hoped to establish a connection between the attack and the anarchist movement although Acciarito denied such a connection existing, never referring to anarchist principles, ideas or even identifying as one.
 Acciarito was found guilty and sentenced to life in prison, with the first seven years spent in solitary confinement in chains and provided with a diet which could barely sustain life.
 Acciarito seemed unfazed, with him commenting "Very well, me today, tomorrow the bourgeois government.
 Long live the social revolution!.
 Long Live Anarchy!".